mwohlbach/SecretHSlackBot/README.md

       fascist - Plays a fascist tile.
       liberal - Plays a liberal tile.
       players - Displays the list of players.
       board - Displays the current state of the game.
 The board and the players list.
+      flip - Flips and plays the tile on top of the deck.
+Only to be used if 3 failed elections/vetoes in a row.
       peek - President uses this power on the 3rd fascist tile played in a 5/6 player game.
       kill @slackname - President uses this power to kill a player on the 4th and 5th fascist tile played.